spacemit-com/bianbu-docs/en/development/kernel_compile.md

 make k1_defconfig
 ```

-Modify configuration, skip if not needed:
+Modify the configuration if needed; otherwise, you may skip this step:

 ```shell
 make menuconfig